The market is changing. What is useful today may not be useful tomorrow.

 As an MPLS alternative, software-defined wide area network (SD-WAN) has taken center stage.
 Compared to the traditional leased-line or MPLS circuits and because of its dynamic architecture, SD-WAN can meet many of the enterprise WAN requirements at a lower cost.
 SD-WAN is also easier to manage, cost and adaptable for today’s high-bandwidth applications.

 There are two types of SD-WAN – public and private.
 Both versions employ multiple connection types that rely on MPLS, carrier Ethernet, and a network to traverse your data through.
 The difference between the two, however, depends on what network layer they rely on.
-Public lines of Internet, transport data through tier 3 networks.
+Public lines over the Internet, transport data through tier 3 networks.
 Meaning, all of your business-critical data is vulnerable to security breaches.
 Whereas with the private option, your data is secured through individual layer two connections.
 Though both SD-WAN versions are useful, companies seeking to gain an added layer of protection to their data, are better suited for the tier 2 option.
 Especially considering all of the data breaches that have been reported by WikiLeaks news recently.

 To learn how you can adapt to the market changes through a private network connection, click here.